Forth Ports is BTOM Ready

 The UK Government published its final Border Target Operating Model (BTOM) in August 2023 which aims to balance the need for effective border controls with import processes that are as simple as possible.

-The BTOM is being progressively introduced from 31 January 2024 and it applies to imports from all countries into GB, including the EU:
+The BTOM was progressively introduced from 31 January 2024 and it applies to imports from all countries into GB, including the EU:

 Sanitary and Phytosanitary controls (imports of live animals, germinal products, animal products, plants and plant products)